Royal Roads Military College: History

 Hatley Park and former Royal Roads Military College was declared a National Historic Site of Canada in 1995 to commemorate the Dunsmuir family (1908–1937) and RRMC (1940–1995).
 The site was plaqued in 2000 as a Canadian example of an Edwardian park, with gardens, which remains practically intact.

 The name Royal Roads was drawn from geography.
 The name refers to an anchorage located in Juan de Fuca Strait between the city of Victoria, British Columbia and Albert Bay.
 HMCS Royal Roads was located on a property originally purchased by James Dunsmuir in 1902.
 Dunsmuir was a former British Columbian premier and lieutenant governor.
 The Hatley Park Estate originally comprised 650 acre.
 The Dunsmuir family added Hatley Castle, which was completed in 1908.
 The Canadian Department of National Defence purchased Hatley Park, almost in its entirety, in 1940, for $75,000.
 This sum was roughly the value of the fence surrounding the property.

 As Executive Officer, Commander Reginald Amand (Jumbo) Webber D.S.C., C.D. served there till late 1942.
 On June 21, 1995, after negotiations with the Department of National Defence and the Government of British Columbia, the British Columbia government passed the Royal Roads University Act, creating Royal Roads University.
 The campus is currently leased from the federal government under a $1, 50-year lease agreement with Royal Roads University which was announced in 2001.
 The Department of National Defence leases approximately 55 hectares of land for the campus to Royal Roads University, and has entered into a five-year Renewable Management Agreement with the University for the maintenance of the remaining 175 hectares of property owned by the Department of National Defence.

-The athletic facilities at Hatley Park included a swimming pool, five tennis courts, two squash courts, three soccer pitches, one rugby field, two ball diamonds, a quarter- mile track, a 6.1 km cross country course, jetty and boat house.
+The athletic facilities at Hatley Park included a swimming pool, five tennis courts, two squash courts, three soccer pitches, one rugby field, two ball diamonds, a quarter-mile track, a 6.1 km cross country course, jetty and boat house.
 Cadets played sports including rugby, soccer, baseball, golf, scuba diving, track and field, wrestling, ball hockey, broomball, and ice hockey.

 Squadrons of the Cadet Wing

 The undergraduate student body, known as the Cadet Wing, was sub-divided into four smaller groupings called squadrons, under the guidance and supervision of senior cadets.
-Until the late 70's the four squadrons were populated by undergraduate cadets.
+Until the late 70s the four squadrons were populated by undergraduate cadets.
 When the college started training NCMs it was reorganized so that the first three squadrons were for cadets while 4 Squadron was for mature students from the University Training Program Non-Commissioned Members program.
 Although squadrons were not named, they were represented by embroidered patches bearing mythological figures, which were worn on the sleeves of the cadet workdress.
 The squadrons were subdivided into flights, which were named after historical figures (explorers).
 Cadets competed by squadron in drill and intramurals.